Java Wildcard – Types of Wildcard in Java

 Get Job-ready: Java Course with 45+ Real-time Projects! - Learn Java

 One of the most important and useful concepts of Java Generics is the Java wildcard.
-There are three types of wildcards in Java: Upper bounded wildcards, Lower Bounded Wildcards, and Unbounded Wildcards.
-In this article, we will vividly discuss all these types of wildcards in Java.
+There are three types of wildcards in Java: upper-bounded wildcards, Lower-bounded wildcards, and Unbounded Wildcards.
+In this article, we will discuss all these types of wildcards in Java.

 There are two types of parameters that a programmer can pass to a method in the form of in and out parameters, they are as follows:

 in variable is a variable that provides the program with the actual data to work with.
-Let us consider a method, path(source, destination), in this method the source variable acts as the in variable, as it provides the data to work with.
+Let us consider a method, path(source, destination).
+In this method, the source variable acts as the input variable, as it provides the data to work with.

 1. Upper Bounded Wildcards